 MCAS-S makes it easier to analyse spatial information without Geographic Information Systems programming.

 Learn the basics from the

 Australian National Map Layers for MCAS - map layers include climate, soil, vegetation, and economic information

 Contact ABARES for information on general or customised training sessions

 MCAS-S is the latest of several MCA decision aids used in the Australian Government Department of Agriculture and Water Resources policy environment since the early 1990s.
 MCAS-S has been used at the international, national, regional and catchment scale for:

 ABARES would like to acknowledge the input of the MCAS-S development partnership members including Barry Consulting, New South Wales Office of Environment and Heritage, the National Environmental Research Plan Landscapes and Policy Hub, and the Australian Collaborative Land Use and Management Program.
+Funding for version 3.2 was provided by New South Wales Office of Environment and Heritage.
 Funding for version 3.1 was provided by the National Environmental Research Plan Landscapes and Policy Hub University of Tasmania.